HuuTaiNg/SpectrumSensing_OS-Net_EGR/README.md

 The Python code and dataset provided here are part of the accepted paper in the 2025 International Conference on Advanced Technologies for Communications (ATC) Program, Hanoi Capital, Vietnam, Oct.
 2025.

-Huu-Tai Nguyen, Hai-Trang Phuoc Dang, Minh-Thanh Le, Van-Ca Phan, and Thien Huynh-The, "Spectrum Sensing in Radar-Communications Systems for Signal Identification: Deep Learning with Error-Guided Refinement," in ATC, Oct.
-2025 (accepted).
+Huu-Tai Nguyen, Hai-Trang Phuoc Dang, Minh-Thanh Le, Van-Ca Phan, and Thien Huynh-The, "Spectrum Sensing in Radar-Communications Systems for Signal Identification: Deep Learning with Error-Guided Refinement," in Proc.
+ATC, Oct.
+2025. [[Link](https://ieeexplore.ieee.org/document/11268755)]

 The dataset can be downloaded from [Kaggle](https://www.kaggle.com/datasets/huutai23012003/radar-5g-lte-spectrogram-c03/data).
 Please report if it is not available.